 Park turnstiles were open 5 minutes before 10AM.

 The ride has yet to open though, as the opening ceremony started at 10:10AM.
 Of course, I went around and took photos of the Sesame Street Carnival at New York zone.
-You can find these photos after the Opening Ceremony portion of this entry.
+You can find coverage on the Opening Ceremony in the later half of this article.

 Sesame Street Carnival at New York zone